 - Guards Nijel Pack and Isaiah Wong are a dynamic duo for the Canes, scoring a combined 46 points in their win against Houston.
 Wong went on to score a team-high 15 points against UConn in the Final Four.

 Regular Season Record-Holders

-Even though none of these players are still competing in March Madness, they hold season offensive and defensive records, per NCAA Statistics.
-As of Mar.
-26:
+Even though none of these players competed in the national championship, they hold season offensive and defensive records, per NCAA Statistics.
+As of April 3:

-- Yuri Collins from Saint Louis in the Atlantic 10 Conference claims the most assists per game at just over an average of 10.
+- Yuri Collins from Saint Louis in the Atlantic 10 Conference claimed the most assists per game at just over an average of 10.

-- Kentucky Wildcat Oscar Tshiebwe leads the nation in rebounds per game with an average of 13.1.
-Purdue's Zach Edey averages just .03 fewer rebounds per game than Tshiebwe.
-Tshiebwe and Edey are both contenders for National Player of the Year.
+- Kentucky Wildcat Oscar Tshiebwe leads the nation in rebounds per game with an average of 13.7.
+Purdue's Zach Edey averages just .08 fewer rebounds per game than Tshiebwe.

 - Senior guard Antoine Davis leads the country in points per game at 28.2 on average, bringing Detroit Mercy into the national spotlight.